 - 1. It is found that a single Daniell's cell will not electrolyze acidulated water, however big it may be made.
 It is found, on the other hand, that two Daniell's cells, however small, will suffice to produce continuous electrolysis of acidulated water.
 How do you account for this? - 2.
 From the table of electro-chemical equivalents (Art.
-240) calculate how many coulombs it will take to deposit one grain of the following metals:-Copper (from sulphate), silver, nickel, gold. $Ans. \ \, {\rm Cu}\ 3058, \, {\rm Ag}\ 891, \, {\rm Ni}\ 3286, \, {\rm Au}\ 1473.$ - 3.
-A battery of 2 Grove cells in series yiel is a current of 5 amperes for 2 hours; how much zinc will be consumed, assuming no waste?
+240) calculate how many coulombs it will take to deposit one grain of the following metals: -Copper (from sulphate), silver, nickel, gold.

 Ans.
+Cu 3058, Ag 891, Ni 3286, Au 1473. - 3.
+A battery of 2 Grove cells in series yields a current of 5 amperes for 2 hours; how much zinc will be consumed, assuming no waste?

-24 26. - 4.
-Calculate the E.M.F. of a Daniell cell from considerations of the heat value of the combinations which take place and the quantity of the elements consumed, taking the heat value for zinc in sulphuric acid as 1670 and that for copper as 909.5.
+Ans.
+24.26. - 4.
+Calculate the E.M.F. of a Daniell cell from considerations of the heat value of the combinations which take place and the quantity of the elements consumed, taking the heat value for zine in sulphuric acid as 1670 and that for copper as 909.5.